Nate-Huerd/Fav-Mates/README.md

 ## Roadmap
 - [ ] Allows restaurant owners ability to add/remove items, and edit prices of items
-- [ ] Add live messaging between Users and Drivers
+- [ ] Add live messaging between users and drivers
 - [ ] Add a search bar with predictive text to match restaurants in the database
 - [ ] Track how many times items are ordered to accurately suggest “favorites” by restaurant
-- [ ] Separate Restaurant Owner portal for restaurants to manage their menus
+- [ ] Separate restaurant owner portal for restaurants to manage their menus
-- [ ] Store User order history
+- [ ] Store user order history
 - [ ] Add restaurant logo tiles and images of some of the menu items

 ## Contributing